appajit/bookxpert-ios-test/README.md

 notifications,setting the image from camera / photo library and aPDF viewer.

 - Functionality:
-    1. User Authentication
+    1. User Authentication:
         -> Google Sign-In using Firebase Authentication.
         -> Save user details in Core Data

-    2. (PDF Viewer) ->
+    2. (PDF Viewer):
         -> Show downloaded PDF document in PDF Viewer

-    3. Profile photo
+    3. Profile photo:
         -> Implement an option to capture an image using the camera.
         -> Allow users to pick an image from the gallery.

-    4. Mobile catalogue with offline mode using Core Data -> Fetch the list of data from the backend.
+    4. Mobile catalogue with offline mode using Core Data:
+        -> Fetch the list of data from the backend.
         -> Store the details retrieved from the API into a Core Data.
         -> Provide Update and Delete of Items for Stored Data -> Error Handling
         -> Validations

-    5. Local Notification
+    5. Local Notification:
         -> When Delete an Item (items getting from API), Send a local notification -> Notification contains Deleted Items details
         -> Allow users to Enable/Disable notifications

 - Developed the App using Xcode 16.2 and Swift 6.

-- FireBase & GoofSignIn third party libraries are used.
+- FireBase & GoogleSignIn third party libraries are used.

 - Main focus on implementing right architecture, design patterns and performance of the App.